kubernetes/kubernetes/docs/proposals/resource-metrics-api.md

 #### Scheduler

-Scheduler in order to schedule best-effort pods requires node level resource usage metrics as an average aggreated across 1 minute (the window may change in the future).
+Scheduler in order to schedule best-effort pods requires node level resource usage metrics as an average aggregated across 1 minute (the window may change in the future).
 The metrics should be available for all resources supported in the scheduler.
 Currently the scheduler does not need this information, because it schedules best-effort pods without considering node usage.
 But having the metrics available in the API server is a blocker